danielspaniel/ember-data-change-tracker/README.md

  - Computed properties to check if the model has changed
  - Not enabled by default
   - Need to set enableIsDirty ( true ) on model or global [configuration](https://github.com/danielspaniel/ember-data-change-tracker#configuration)
-   attributes
+ - The only attributes that can NOT be tracked with isDirty are object/array attributes

  Usage: